docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_dev.md

 {% image /assets/images/documentation/dev/file_delete.png "File deletion"%}

 Do not forget to press on the modal Save button to validate your modifications.

-##CAD File conversion

-DocDokuPLM must convert CAD files to obj format to enable the 3D visualization.
-This conversion runs automatically after you add the CAD file.

-Here is the exhaustive list of supported formats: dxf, obj, off, ply, stl, 3ds, wrl.

 ##PDF conversion